Creative Fun at the National Motor Museum

-In August 2018 visitors to the National Motor Museum took part take part in a range of creative summer activities celebrating the 90th anniversary of Golden Arrow breaking the land speed record.
+Last August visitors to the National Motor Museum took part in a range of creative summer activities celebrating the 90th anniversary of Golden Arrow breaking the land speed record.

 Families visiting the Caravan and Motorhome Club’s New Forest Centenary Site in Hampshire also got creative with a host of Caravan Club Road Rally inspired activities.

 Competition Prize Winners